-The PDAP non-profit builds a collection of open-source apps and services to help the community write scrapers.
+The PDAP non-profit builds a collection of open-source apps and services to help the community write scrapers and archive data.

-The Scraper community writes and maintains a vast library of Scrapers to cover every U.S. police agency.
+The PDAP community writes and maintains a vast library of Scrapers to cover every U.S. police agency.

 The PDAP non-profit has a traditional structure.

-The Scraper community is decentralized, with flat hierarchy and community governance.
+The PDAP community is decentralized, with flat hierarchy and community governance.

 Micro-communities of volunteers spring up around geographic regions or types of data, working together on their corner of the criminal justice world.

 The PDAP non-profit is funded by grants and individual contributions.

-The Scraper community is funded as a key program of the non-profit.
+The PDAP community is supported as a key program of the non-profit.

 It uses the distributed computing power of its members to balance the workload and connect people with information using minimal resources.

-We aren't a watchdog—our activism is data collection, not analysis or reform.
+We aren't a watchdog—our activism is data collection and accessibility, not analysis or reform.
 We aren't targeting "bad apples", we're documenting the police systems themselves.

 Yes.
 We're consolidating public information, in accordance with established legal precedents.